GTMSportswear/docs/environmentsetup/initial-.com-environment-setup.md

 1. From the new view you can select the **gtm ->> gtm** project and clone it to a destination of your choice (the default location is fine).
 1. Once the project has finished downloading, it will be automatically selected and appear in the **Solution Explorer**.
 1. Double click on **GTMSportswear** in the **Solution Explorer**.
 This sets it as the default startup project.
 1. Visual Studio may ask you if you want to update the Typescript version in your project to match the current version.
 Select **no**.
-We do not transpile typescript through Visual Studio, we instead use seperate build tools (setup below) through Window's Command Prompt.
+We do not transpile typescript through Visual Studio, we instead use seperate build tools (setup below) through a terminal.

 ### Remove Gtm.Web from Visual Studios Build List